impeccableai/axii-examples/tasks/compute_image_set_stats/README.md

 # Compute image set statistics
 ## Description
-This script computes the mean and standard deviation of a set of images.
+This Task computes the mean and standard deviation of a set of images.
 It iterates through the images in the specified directory, converts each image to a numpy array, normalizes the pixel values, and computes the mean and standard deviation using Welford's algorithm.

 ## Inputs
 - `images` - directory containing the images